AlejandroDiegoo/electron-ebay-watcher/README.md

 ![alt tag](https://github.com/AlejandroDiegoo/electron-ebay-watcher/blob/master/static/images/screenshot.png)

-**electron-ebay-watcher** It is a simple desktop application designed with electron wich helps you be informed of your favorite Ebay searches.
+**electron-ebay-watcher** is a simple desktop application designed with ElectronJS wich helps you be informed of your favorite Ebay searches.

 ### Download